borg-init

 • BUT: that does not necessarily apply to your OS / VM / keyboard configuration.

-So better use a long passphrase made from simple ascii chars than one that includes non-ascii stuff or characters that are hard/impossible to enter on a dif‐
+So better use a long passphrase made from simple ascii chars than one that includes non-ascii stuff or characters that are hard/impossible to enter on a different keyboard layout.

 You can change your passphrase for existing repos at any time, it won't affect the encryption/decryption key or other secrets.